Skip to main content

 Open

-In July 2022, OMB staff reported that the Interagency Council on Statistical Policy was developing plans to establish a website that would support agency Statistical Officials, a position required in the Evidence-Based Policymaking Act of 2018, and that the website would help to address this recommendation.
-As of May 2023, the website has not yet been established.
+OMB agreed with this recommendation and reported that the Interagency Council on Statistical Policy was developing plans to establish a website that would support agency Statistical Officials, a position required in the Evidence-Based Policymaking Act of 2018, and that the website would help to address this recommendation.
+As of July 2024, the website has not yet been established.

 Office of Management and Budget In order to maintain progress in maximizing the efficiency of existing data sources, and to improve the broader efficiency of the federal statistical system and improve communication among agencies and others, the Director of OMB, in consultation with the Chief Statistician, should work with the ICSP to create new methods or enhance existing methods to improve the dissemination of information and resources produced by interagency statistical committees.
 For example, such enhancements could include increasing the timeliness and availability of information on websites to better capture the full range of products and identify committee priorities.